carlgieringer/carlgieringer.github.io/_posts/2022-05-07-what-I-have-learned-working-at-google.md

 ---
 title: What I have learned (so far) working at Google
+last_modified: 2022-05-07
 ---

 This post is a work-in-progress highlighting the important things I have learned working at Google.
 It highlights some important professional and cultural issues that arise from working at a high-productivity organization like Google.

-# The importance of design docs
+## The importance of design docs

 Significant changes or projects at Google almost always start with a document.
 The document usually has multiple approvers (people who must agree on the substance of the contents)